 However, if you have tried these suggestions and you find it difficult to apply the strategies or would like more ideas, you might benefit from professional help.

-For more information and support in communicating love and affection, along with resources and counselling to improve your health and wellness, visit the NSLAP website at www.nslap.ca.
-Please note that LAP is your “company” name when you register.
+For more information and support in dealing with depression, along with resources and counselling to improve your health and wellness, visit the NSLAP website at www.nslap.ca.
+Please note that NSLAP is your “company” name when you register.
 When you call the LAP number at 1 866 299 1299, your call will be answered any time, day or night, 365 days per year.